 So essentially, I was what we refer to now as a “gap year” athlete.
 Someone who takes off a year of competitive sports after graduating high school to focus on training and preparing to be better at the sport they wish to play in college.
 I moved to Maumelle and the owner of that gym, Mr. Travis Fulfer allowed me to train there for free while they built the new facility.
 Fast forward to the fall of 1999.
 This is the part that I have the most trouble saying out loud, simply because it illustrates my ignorance and immaturity.

 Long story short, I moved into a fraternity house, and obviously pledged the fraternity, the rent was cheap.
-It was fun obviously but there is one big problem, Coach White had a very strict team rule that you could not belong to a fraternity and play for him.
+It was fun obviously but there was one problem, Coach White had a very strict team rule that you could not belong to a fraternity and play for him.

-Of course I threw a fit about it because anything that didn’t play in my favor, at that point in time in my life, was clearly wrong.
+Of course I threw a fit about it, because anything that didn’t play in my favor, at that point in my life, was clearly wrong.
 But of course, as I aged, I realized how right he was by having team rules and how wrong I was.
 You may have picked up by now but that’s a pretty common theme in the story.